NodleCode/docs.nodle.com/docs/nodle-chain/sponsorship/create-a-pot.md

 Again enter a whole number without fractions or decimals (11 digits or more).
 This amount is used for any reserves or deposits (such as the ones required by NFTs).

 ## Step 8: Click Submit Transaction
-Authorize the transaction as shown below.
+Enter your accoount password and authorize the transaction as shown below.

    ![Sponsorship](/img/docs/nodle-chain/sponsor2.png)

-## Step 9: Enter your account password

-## Step 10: Click Sign and Submit
+## Step 9: Click Sign and Submit
 Once the transaction is successful, the pot is created with the defined reservation and fee limits.